iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='lda'><strong>Linear Discriminant Analysis (LDA | Supervised | Categorical | Classification)</strong></h3>

-- LDA is a technique used to separate different classes (groups) as clearly as possible.
-- LDA focuses on **maximizing class separability**.
+- LDA is a technique used to separate different classes (groups) as clearly as possible, focuses on maximizing class separability.
 - LDA reduces the number of features, finds the best linear boundaries to seperate and classify categories/classes.
 - LDA creates a new axis, maximize the distance between means of two classes and minimize variation within each class.

 <h3 name='tsne'>t-SNE (t Distributed Stochastic Neighbor Embedding | Non-linear)</h3>

-- t-SNE is used to visualize high dimensional data in a low dimensional (2D or 3D) space.
+- t-SNE is a technique used to visualize high dimensional data in 2D or 3D (lower dimensional).
 - Non-linear dimensionality reduction technique (spiral, mixed) which helps in finding patterns in complex datasets.
 - Calculates the probability that a data point is a neighbour of another data point in the higher dimensional space.
 - Then reconstructs a similar joint probability distribution in the lower dimensional space.